Craigsville School

-Craigsville School, also known as Craigsville Grammar School, is a historic public school building located at Craigsville, Augusta County, Virginia.
-It was built in 1917, and is a large, two-story symmetrical rectangular brick building with a full double-pile, central-passage plan.
-It features a one-story, wooden entrance portico and original wooden belfry atop the low-pitched hipped roof in the Colonial Revival style.
-The school closed in 1968, and was converted to 14 apartments in 1982–1984.
+Craigsville School, also known as Craigsville Grammar School, is a historic public school building located at Craigsville, Augusta County, Virginia, built in 1917.
+It is a large, two-story symmetrical rectangular brick building, built in the Colonial Revival style.
+The school closed in 1968, and was converted to apartments in 1983–1984.

 It was listed on the National Register of Historic Places in 1985.